kantale/OpenBio.eu/docs/docs/index.md

 If you try to finalize the ```constant_threshold/1``` workflow you will receive an error: ```This workflow cannot be finalized.
 It contains 2 draft workflow(s).
 For example: another_workflow/1```.
 A finalized workflow cannot be changed, so it cannot contain a draft workflow or a draft tool/data.
 So first finalize the draft components of a workflow and then finalize the workflow.
 To finalize a workflow click the "FINALIZE" button on the top of the page.

 ### Disconnecting a Tool/Data or a Workflow
-You might have noticed that workflows in OpenBio.eu are dynamicly edited.
+You might have noticed that workflows in OpenBio.eu are dynamically edited.
 Multiple users can take part on editing different parts of a workflow.
 For example let's say that you are creating a workflow.
 In this workflow you have imported a Tools/Data or Workflows created by other users and these imported elements are in draft stage.
 Every change that happens on these imported elements are automatically applied on your workflow.
 Importing draft elements from other users means that changes on these elements are also affecting your workflow.
 Sometimes this behaviour is desired but sometimes it isn't.
 For example when you are co-editing workflows with a peer of users that you trust, this behaviour is desired.
 On the other hand you might have created a workflow with elements from other users, you have tested this workflow and you are happy with how it behaves.
 Yet, you cannot use this workflow for reproducible science since the elements of this workflow can change anytime from other users, thus its behaviour might change in the future.
 On that case you can edit your workflow and *disconnect* an imported Tool/Data or Workflow.
 By disconnecting a Tool/Data or a Workflow, you are simply stating that you do not desire any changes that happen on these elements to affect your workflow any more.
 A disconnected Tool/Data or Workflow is a persistent and immutable object and exists only in your workflow.
 No other user can change them.
 To perform this action right click a Tool/Data or Workflow from a workflow graph and from the menu that appears choose "Disconnect".
 A modal appears that asks you if you are sure since you cannot undo this action.
 If you press "Yes", then the disconnected elements (Tool/Data or Workflows) are turned blue.
 If you disconnect a Workflow, then all other Workflows, Tool/Data that belong to this workflow are also disconnected.
 If you disconnect a Tool/Data all other Tool/Data that are dependencies of this Tool/Data are also disconnected.

 For example here: